 2. Low Severity of Natural Disasters – Another consideration regarding natural disasters is the severity or impact that a natural disaster can have on a region.
 For example, a more densely populated area, such as the East Coast, will experience greater devastation than less populated areas.
 Hurricane Sandy was a great example of how populated East Coast cities suffered with power outages, flooding and fuel shortages.

 According to FEMA’s website, the state of Michigan has only declared disasters a total of 33 times.
-Only seven other states declared disaster less times including South Carolina, Utah, Wyoming, Connecticut, Delaware, Maryland, and Rhode Island.
+Only seven other states declared disaster fewer times, including South Carolina, Utah, Wyoming, Connecticut, Delaware, Maryland, and Rhode Island.
 Yet, four of these states rank in the top 10 of population density(1).
-Therefore, Michigan offers less disasters and lower population density than most states.
+Therefore, Michigan offers fewer disasters and lower population density than most states.

 “The natural disaster we do have is a tornado,” says Yan Ness.
 The good news, bad news about a tornado is that the swath of damage of a tornado is measured by hundreds of yards, not miles like a hurricane.
 So, in Michigan 50 miles is adequate for disaster recovery separation.
 You can have equipment in one location and backup equipment 50 miles away.
 This allows employees to quickly travel to the backup site in less than an hour if disaster strikes.

 3. Two Separate Power Grids – A down utility grid could cause significant power outages following a natural disaster.
 So, it is very important to consider a location that can offer you a strong power grid as well as the opportunity to use multiple power grids for increased availability and reliability.